arielf/speedtests/README.md

 - The darker blue points at the top-right of the chart are Comcast data-points.
 The very top ones correspond to _speedtest.xfinity.com_, the slightly lower ones, correspond to _speedtest.net_ (Ookla, owned by Comcast).
 - All independent internet speed-test providers, except one (Converse in Code) fall to the left of the center (<5.0 Mbps upload speeds) and none come close to the _speedtest.xfinity.com_ result in either speeds or latencies.
-- Interestingly, there is one additional Comcast data center (52 km away) which is not my default speedtest target, which seems to be throttled-down like the other independent providers.
-Is it too complex for Comcast engineers to deny "net neutrality" once a routing boundary not in their control is crossed?
+- Interestingly, there is an additional Comcast data-center (52 km away) which is not my default speedtest target.
+Even though this is a Comcast data-center it is throttled-down just like the other independent providers.
+Seems like Comcast is throttling my speed globally, _except_ when I directly use one of their own speedtest to check my speed.
-- Seems like Comcast is selective about which peering points or sources it is throttling-down.
-The default speed-test I get in the browser is not throttled-down and makes Comcast apppear as if it is the fastest of all providers.
+- Seems like Comcast is being selective about which peering points or sources it is throttling-down.
+The default "speedtest" I get in the browser is not throttled-down, and makes Comcast apppear as if it is the fastest of all providers.
 - In the past, I used to see consistent speeds between Comcast speedtest sites and other independent speedtest site in the Bay Area.
 I was seeing ~90Mbps down and 5.5MBps up pretty consistently, regardless of which speed-test service I used.
+More details in [my Comcast experience](Comcast.md).

+By far, the fastest of all "speedtest" services for me, is one that is embedded in Comcast web site (under "check your speed") and is pointing at _speedtest.xfinity.com_.
+This one is further distributed over a CDN (multiple data-centers close to the network-edge) to make it appear even faster and less representative of the network as a whole.
+Here's the DNS answer showing it:

+    ;; ANSWER SECTION
+    speedtest.xfinity.com.
+162     IN      CNAME   cdn.speedtest-prod.xcr.comcast.net.
+    cdn.speedtest-prod.xcr.comcast.net.
+0 IN A      69.241.75.162
+    cdn.speedtest-prod.xcr.comcast.net.
+0 IN A      96.113.184.102
+    cdn.speedtest-prod.xcr.comcast.net.
+0 IN A      69.241.90.114
+    cdn.speedtest-prod.xcr.comcast.net.
+0 IN A      96.112.146.30
+    cdn.speedtest-prod.xcr.comcast.net.
+0 IN A      96.113.184.110

 ## Bottom line